gomerudo/ml-summaries/source/about/index.md

 # About the founder

 Hi!
 I am Jorge, from Mexico City.
 I like to see myself as an engineer that focuses a lot on modern Machine Learning these days.
-If you want to know more about me, please check my personal website.
+If you want to know more about me, please check <a href="https://gomerudo.github.io" target="_blank">my website</a>

 # The short story behind the blog